pablovegan/Python-tips-tools/README.md

 conda create -n env_name python==3.10
 conda activate env_name
 ```
-*Note: always remember to activate your conda environment before using Python or installing new libraries.
+*Note: always remember to activate your environment before using Python or installing new libraries.
 Do not install third party libraries in the base environment!*

 ### Create a project and initialize git